 Solar Incentives and Rebates

 Some areas offer state tax credits for solar system conversion.
 Additional savings include sales or property tax conversions and city-based solar rebates.
 Utility companies may offer net-metering programs that allow homeowners to send excess energy back to the grid for bill credits.
-Homeowners should visit the Database for State Incentives for Renewables & Efficiency for up-to-date state incentives in their area.
+Homeowners should visit the Database for State Incentives for Renewables and Efficiency (DSIRE) for up-to-date state incentives in their area.

 Our team also created comprehensive state solar incentive guides below to find the best incentives for maximum savings.